fetchai/agents-aea/docs/api/crypto/fetchai.md

 **Returns**:

-the tx status, if present
+the tx receipt, if present

 <a name=".aea.crypto.fetchai.FetchAIApi.generate_tx_nonce"></a>
 #### generate`_`tx`_`nonce